-During the registration process for the LPE, all students acknowledge that they understand the following LPE retake policy:
+During the registration process for the Language Proficiency Exam (LPE), all students acknowledge that they understand the following LPE retake policy:

 Students enrolled in 1004